-A. Criteria
+A. CRITERIA

 ARPA-E performs a preliminary review of Full Applications to determine whether they are compliant and responsive (see Section III.C of the FOA).
-ARPA-E also performs a preliminary review of Replies to Reviewer Comments to determine whether they are compliant.
+ARPA-E also performs a preliminary review of Notices of Intent and Replies to Reviewer Comments to determine whether they are compliant.

-ARPA-E considers a mix of quantitative and qualitative criteria in determining whether to encourage the submission of a Full Application and whether to select a Full Application for award negotiations.
+ARPA-E considers a mix of quantitative and qualitative criteria in determining whether to select a Full Application for award negotiations.